olup/notable/readme.md

 </details>

 <details><summary title="Click to show/hide details">❓ What is a 'next' release?</summary><br/>
-The 'next' release is a pre-release, and will contain features imlemented but not yet released as part of a version - and sometimes experiments that could very well not be part a release.
+The 'next' release is a pre-release, and will contain features implemented but not yet released as part of a version - and sometimes experiments that could very well not be part a release.
 </details>

 ## Gestures